 I envision a world where all women feel confident and happy in the skin they’re in.
 A world where a woman’s self-worth is not tainted with comparisons to the women on the cover of that magazine, the number on the scale or the size of their jeans.
-I’m on a mission to help women gain body confidence and tap into self-love through mindset shifts so that they will feel confident in their ability to lead a life full of freedom and joy.
+I’m on a mission to help women break up with macros so that they can recalibrate their relationship with food, their body, and movement.

 Can you imagine what this would look like?
-We would be surrounded by empowered women who confidently make every-day decisions about their life and how they choose to live it.
-Instead of having our thoughts consumed by our self-worth and how it relates to our bodies/worth/importance, our mind would be free to create, love, experience, and ENJOY life for the gift that it is.
+We would be surrounded by empowered women who confidently make every-day decisions about their life and how they choose to live it, instead of having their thoughts consumed by their self-worth and how it relates to their bodies/worth/importance.
+Their minds would be free to create, love, experience, and ENJOY life for the gift that it is.

-A few years ago, I was in a place where I struggled with disordered eating, body image problems, low self-esteem, and sky-high anxiety.
+A number of years ago, I was in a place where I struggled with disordered eating, body image problems, low self-esteem, and sky-high anxiety.
 I would beat myself up if I skipped a workout or didn’t eat like I told myself I “should”.
 I was constantly comparing myself to those around me or the perfectly toned girl on the cover of a magazine.
-I weighed myself every morning and would be defeated daily by the number on the scale because that wasn’t the “ideal” number I strived for my entire life.
+I weighed myself every morning and would be defeated daily by the number on the scale because it was never good enough.
+I felt never good enough.

 What I have learned over the years is that no one sees me the way I see me, and why should it matter what other people perceive me as.
 I create my own reality.
 How I perceive myself is what truly matters.
 I get to decide how I want to present myself to the world and no one else gets to make that decision for me.
 I choose to love myself, every damn day, in every phase of my life, exactly how I am.
 I have stopped trying to make my body into something that it’s not, punishing myself with a long cardio session or comparing myself to anyone else.
 I have finally found freedom in loving myself completely.